 When to go: Anytime is fine, but the drive is nicest in the spring (before the summer heat) and fall (before the winter rains and tule fog).

-This article was first published in January 2003.
+This article was first published in January 2003, but was updated in December 2015.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.